 McLaren P1 Price

-The one place we saw the P1 and its predecessors really diverge are in the number of units sold.
-The famed supercar builders quickly sold every new McLaren P1 for sale.
-Within a few days, the entire production run of P1s—375 examples found homes in the world’s best collections.
-When we had one at a show, we are often asked: “How Much Is A McLaren P1?”
+When we had one at a show, we are often asked: "How Much Is A McLaren P1?"
 When the order books were opened for US dealers, the McLaren P1 price was $1,150,000.
 For the ultimate example, the P1 GTR, one of our consigners has the first street-legal P1 GTR listed at $7,000,000.
 McLaren has repeatedly stated there will not be a hybrid successor in the near future, so expect values to rise for these amazing machines.
-And while there hasn’t been a true McLaren P1 successor, the English automaker has revealed the Elva, Senna and Speedtail.
-Each of these join the P1 in the Ultimate Series but are of a different DNA.
+And while there hasn't been a true McLaren P1 successor, the English automaker has revealed the Elva, Senna, and Speedtail.
+Each of these joins the P1 in the Ultimate Series but is of a different DNA.
 Though the P1 cost may be over $1 million, it delivers.

 McLaren P1 Review